Property rights (economics): Types of property regimes

-Property-rights theory

-Introduction
+Theory

 Property rights theory is an exploration of how providing stakeholders with ownership of any factors of production or goods, not just land, will increase the efficiency of an economy as the gains from providing the rights exceed the costs.
 A widely accepted explanation is that well-enforced property rights provide incentives for individuals to participate in economic activities, such as investment, innovation and trade, which lead to a more efficient market.
 Implicit or explicit property rights can be created through government regulation in the market, either through prescriptive command and control approaches (e.g. limits on input/output/discharge quantities, specified processes/equipment, audits) or by market-based instruments (e.g. taxes, transferable permits or quotas), and more recently through cooperative, self-regulatory, post-regulatory and reflexive law approaches.
 In economics, depending on the level of transaction costs, various forms of property rights institutions will develop.
 In economics, an institution is defined thusly:

 For specificity in the case of economic property rights, this is a system or structure that has value and stability.
 Transaction costs are the costs of defining, monitoring, and enforcing property rights.

-Exploration
+Incentives

-Ronald Coase proposed that clearly defining and assigning property rights would resolve environmental problems by internalizing externalities and rely on incentives of private owners to conserve resources for the future.
+Ronald Coase proposed that clearly defining and assigning property rights would resolve problems by internalizing externalities and rely on incentives of private owners to conserve resources for the future.
 He asserts transaction costs are ideally zero because they cause inefficiencies; due to those who would be allocatively efficient with the ownership being unable to afford or receiving less private benefit than they gain from it, as the transaction costs on top of the cost of purchasing and maintaining the property.
 This is known as Coase theorem.
-Critics of this view argue that this assumes that it is possible to internalize all environmental benefits, that owners will have perfect information, that scale economies are manageable, transaction costs are bearable, and that legal frameworks operate efficiently.
+Critics of this view argue that this assumes that it is possible to internalize all benefits, that owners will have perfect information, that scale economies are manageable, transaction costs are bearable, and that legal frameworks operate efficiently.

+Economic development

-John Locke, Adam Smith, and Karl Marx are classical economists that generally recognize the importance of property rights in the process of economic development, and modern mainstream economics agree with such a recognition.
+John Locke, Adam Smith, and Karl Marx are economists that generally recognize the importance of property rights in the process of economic development, and modern mainstream economics agree with such a recognition.
 Locke supposed that one's labour was their own property and, consequently, property was any land maintained and sustained through one's own labour as long as there was sufficient and similar quality land to meet the needs of everyone's labour.
 Using this ideology, property in a broader sense would be taken as any good a person produced or maintains with their own labour.
 This was later elaborated on by Smith, who believed that the amount of labour it takes to produce a good does not provide its value but instead the labour the good commands or the value of goods people will be willing to trade for the good.
 He felt the division of labour to produce products for others was better for the whole of society.
 This was later critiqued by Marx.